cgmorah/Triple888_HipHop/README.md

 ## Support

-For support and inquiries, please contact the repository owner.
+For support and inquiries, please contact me @cgmorah.